5 Types of Content Moderation to Protect Your Brand

 This is the most common and popular type of moderation method because it dramatically diminishes the chances of members sharing defaming content that can damage your platform.
 One of the key roles of a content moderator in this process is to proactively moderate user-generated content by reviewing its details under a series of queues before it goes live on your platform.
 In a nutshell, every type of UGC is screened before your audience sees it.
 Moderators use specific guidelines for the platform as their standard and basis for which kind of content is permissible on the platform.

 Simply put, when a user posts anything, it requires approval from the moderator before it gets posted or is made available for public viewing.
 It is an excellent and early countermeasure because you have the chance to block incoming harmful content before it wreaks havoc.

 On the other hand, pre-moderation also entails specific drawbacks.

 Pre-moderation works best for websites that encourage stronger community protection from illegal schemes and privacy risks.
-It works well with communities where child protection, confidentiality and maintaining the integrity of high-profile personalities and celebrities is paramount.
+It also works well with communities where child protection, confidentiality, and maintaining the integrity of high-profile personalities and celebrities are paramount.

 Compared to pre-moderation, post-moderation focuses on checking content after it is posted or uploaded.
 It promotes a continuous flow of conversation.
 On the other hand, it puts community members at risk, especially when a troll enters the picture and their distasteful comment is not moderated on the spot.